Mechanical Engineering (ME)

 ME 404 Computational Fluid Dynamics (3) Basic computational fluid dynamics; four important partial differential equations; introduction to finite element method: Interpolation and Galerkin method; finite element method for transport phenomena; some algorithms for parallel computing.
 A-F only.
 Pre: 422 (or concurrent ), and either 360, MATH 407 or PHYS 305; or consent.

 ME 417 Applied Thermal Engineering (3) Principles, design and analysis of practical thermal systems.
 Engineering applications.
 Valve, compressor, condenser and evaporator technologies.
 System integration and control.
 Thermal loads and thermal comfort.
-Pre: 411 (or concurrent) and 422 (or concurrent).
+Pre: 422 (or concurrent).
 (Fall only) DP

 ME 418 Power and Propulsion (3) Principles, performance, and design of gas turbine power plants and propulsion systems.
 Pre: 422 (or concurrent).
 DP

 ME 419 Astronautics (3) The space environment (vacuum, neutral, radiation, and plasma); motion in gravitational fields; orbit transfers; Earth-satellite operations; rocketry; propulsion analysis and performance; reentry dynamics; interplanetary trajectories; attitude dynamics and stabilization.
 A-F only.
 Pre: consent.

 ME 423 Mass Transfer (3) Elementary mass diffusion; diffusion in a stationary medium; diffusion in a moving medium; low and high mass transfer theories; simultaneous heat and mass transfer; condensation, evaporation, and boiling; transpiration cooling; species boundary layers; engineering and design of heat and mass exchangers; current refrigerants and environmental regulations.
 A-F only.
 Pre: 422 or consent.
 DP

 ME 424 Introduction to Gas Dynamics (3) One-dimensional compressible flow involving change of area, friction, heat transfer.
 Normal and oblique shocks.
 Prandtl-Meyer flow.
 Application to nozzles, diffusers, airfoils.
 Pre: 322.
 DP

 ME 425 Thermal Management of Electronic Systems (3) To introduce concepts in the thermal management of electronics, and to develop sound technical tools to approach modern electronic packaging and cooling applications.
 A-F only.
 Pre: 422 or consent.